2018 Expanded Reason Awards

 Jay Martin, co-director of the Science & Religion Initiative for the McGrath Institute, is a doctoral candidate in systematic theology at Notre Dame.
 His research connects Catholic theology, contemporary philosophy, psychoanalytic theory and politics.
 He served in Catholic secondary education before earning his master’s degree in theological studies.

-Cardinal Gianfranco Ravasi, a member of the Joseph Ratzinger/Benedict XVI Vatican Foundation, will preside at the Sept.
+Cardinal Gianfranco Ravasi, a member of the Joseph Ratzinger/Benedict XVI Vatican Foundation, presided at the Sept.
 24 celebration for all winners of the Expanded Reason Awards.
 He is president of the Pontifical Council for Culture.

 The 2018 competition for the awards also yielded an honorable mention for Brad Gregory, the Dorothy G. Griffin Professor of Early Modern European History at Notre Dame.
 He was lauded for his recently published book, The Unintended Reformation: How a Religious Revolution Secularized Society.